Ask ARLO™ Reverse Mortgage Eligibility Questions

 Hi Sherry,

 There is no waiting period.
-If fact, you can use a reverse mortgage to purchase the home and eliminate the need to pay duplicate closing costs on two separate loan closings.
-Please feel free to visit our calculator to see for how much house you would qualify and what the costs would be.
-The calculator has real time costs in all parts of the country and it will allow you to determine how much money you would need for down payment using a reverse mortgage to purchase for your circumstances with no hassle and no obligation.
+In fact, you can use a reverse mortgage to purchase the home and eliminate the need to pay duplicate closing costs on two separate loan closings.
+Please feel free to visit our calculator to see how much house you would qualify for and what the costs would be.
+The calculator shows real-time costs across all parts of the country and lets you determine how much money you would need for a down payment using a reverse mortgage to purchase, tailored to your circumstances, with no hassle and no obligation.

 Hello Yvonne,

-There is no income cap for eligibility for a reverse mortgage.
+There is no income cap for reverse mortgage eligibility.
 HUD has minimum residual income requirements but no maximum.
 In other words, you can make as much as you are capable of making but must at least be able to live comfortably after the payment of all debts and property expenses.
 If you have a little more than that or even a whole lot more left over after paying your required obligations, more power to you!

 Hi Randy,

 Many of the costs get to a point where the loan just doesn’t make sense when the value is too low.
-And that point is different for different people.
+And that point varies from person to person.
 Because the program only allows you a percentage of the home’s value and HUD limits the amount you can receive at times based on the amount you owe, if your costs start to get as high as the amount you would receive, it just doesn’t make sense for many borrowers to do the loan.
 That’s why we recommend you visit our calculator to see if the numbers work for you.

 Hi Jason,

 It’s a little hard to completely discuss the situation without knowing all the circumstances, but I think I can take a guess at what is happening.
-HUD only allows a certain amount of the payout to take place at the closing of the loan or in the first 12 months of the loan if all the proceeds are not being used to pay off existing liens against the property.
-This is all laid out and disclosed in writing to all applicants both by the lender and the reverse mortgage counselor long before the borrowers ever get to closing.
+HUD only allows a certain portion of the payout to be disbursed at loan closing or within the first 12 months of the loan if all the proceeds are not being used to pay off existing liens against the property.
+This is all laid out and disclosed in writing to all applicants, by both the lender and the reverse mortgage counselor, long before borrowers ever get to closing.
 That could explain the amount that mom received and then expected access to more funds after another year.

-The 18 months has me somewhat puzzled though.
-The only thing that would allow the lender to withhold funds at that point would be if mom had filed for a bankruptcy that was not yet completed or if mom had defaulted on her taxes and/or insurance that the lender had to step in and start paying.
-The provisions in the loan documents allow the lender to stop making payments to borrowers until after a BK proceeding has been finalized but I don’t know if that was what accounted for the 18 month delay.
-I surmise that mom defaulted on the taxes and or the insurance payments and that would be why they are now requiring the taxes and insurance to be paid with the remaining reverse mortgage funds and the borrower agrees to allow the lender to do so in the event of a default.
+The 18 months has me somewhat puzzled, though.
+The only thing that would allow the lender to withhold funds at that point would be if Mom had filed for bankruptcy that was not yet completed, or if Mom had defaulted on her taxes and/or insurance, and the lender had to step in and start paying.
+The provisions in the loan documents allow the lender to stop making payments to borrowers until after a BK proceeding has been finalized, but I don’t know if that was what accounted for the 18-month delay.
+I surmise that Mom defaulted on the taxes and/or insurance payments, which is why they are now requiring the taxes and insurance to be paid with the remaining reverse mortgage funds, and the borrower agrees to allow the lender to do so in the event of a default.

 Hi Peggy,

 No, we do not.
-The single purpose reverse mortgage programs allow borrowers to use the loan for just one thing, such as for the maintenance of the property, to pay taxes and insurance, etc. Because of the restrictive nature of the loans, they are typically very difficult to find and usually offered by government agencies and non-profit organizations.
-Most lenders, like ourselves, offer borrowers both the HUD reverse mortgages and private or proprietary jumbo programs that allow borrowers who qualify to use the funds for any purpose they desire.
+The single-purpose reverse mortgage programs allow borrowers to use the loan for just one purpose, such as property maintenance, paying taxes and insurance, etc. Because of the loans' restrictive nature, they are typically difficult to find and are usually offered by government agencies and non-profit organizations.
+Most lenders, like ourselves, offer borrowers both HUD reverse mortgages and jumbo programs that allow eligible borrowers to use the funds for any purpose they desire.

-We do not place a restriction on the way the borrowers use the funds they obtain and as a lender, do not wish to become involved in the governance of borrowers and on what they spend they spend their money.
-Being that we do not desire to administer borrowers’ ability to use their funds, we have never even explored the possibility of offering a single purpose program and could not honestly even tell you if it would be possible for us to do so in the future even if that were to change.
+We do not place restrictions on how borrowers use the funds they obtain and, as a lender, do not wish to become involved in borrowers' governance or in what they spend their money on.
+Given that we do not wish to restrict borrowers’ ability to use their funds, we have never even explored the possibility of offering a single-purpose program and could not honestly tell you whether we could do so in the future, even if that were to change.

 Hi Sandy,